GustavoRuiz0/java-ecommerce/README.md

 ## Introduction

-The **Spring Boot 3, Spring Security 6, and JWT Token Authentication** project provides a practical example of user authentication and authorization using Spring Boot and JWT.
+The **Ecommerce Spring Boot 3, Spring Security 6, and JWT Token Authentication** project provides a practical example of user authentication and authorization using Spring Boot and JWT.
 It showcases how to implement a secure authentication system with role-based access control.

 ## Features